Splitter Theorems for Graph Immersions: 3-edge-connected, internally 4-edge-connected graphs

-In this section we establish Theorem \ref{sp-thm2intro}.
+In this section we establish \cref{sp-thm2intro}.
 Later, as an application, we will see that if a $3$-edge-connected, internally $4$-edge-connected graph other than $K_{2,2,2}$ immerses $K_5$, it also has a $K_{3,3}$-immersion.
-First, we move towards proving Theorem \ref{sp-thm2intro}, which, for convenience is restated here. \begin{thm} Let $G \ncong H$ be $3$-edge-connected, and internally $4$-edge connected loopless graphs, with $G \succ _{im} H$.
-Further, assume $|V(H)|\ge 2$, and $(G, H) \ncong (Q_3, K_4), (Q_3, K_2^3)$.
-Then there exists an operation taking $G$ to $G'$ such that $G'$ is $3$-edge connected, internally $4$-edge connected, and $G' \succ _{im} H$, where an operation is either \begin{itemize} \item deleting an edge, \item splitting at a vertex of degree $\geq 4$, \end{itemize} each followed by iteratively deleting any loops, and suppressing vertices of degree $2$. \end{thm} As in the proof of Theorem \ref{sp-thm1}, we will consider each operation separately, and the proof of the theorem will then be immediate.
-First, we will adjust our notion of a good operation as follows:
+First, we move towards proving \cref{sp-thm2intro}, which, for convenience is {\color \col{repeated}} here. \begin{theorem} Let $G$ and $H$ be $3$-edge-connected and internally $4$-edge-connected loopless graphs, with $G \succ H$.
+Assume that $|V(H)|\ge 2$, and $(G, H) \ncong (Q_3, K_4), (Q_3, K_2^3)$.
+Then there exists an operation taking $G$ to $G'$ such that $G'$ is $3$-edge-connected, internally $4$-edge-connected, and $G' \succeq H$, where an operation is either \begin{itemize} \item deleting an edge, \item splitting at a vertex of degree at least 4, \end{itemize} each followed by iteratively deleting any loops, and suppressing vertices of degree $2$. \end{theorem} As in the proof of \cref{sp-thm1}, we will consider each operation separately, and the proof of the theorem will then be immediate.
+First, we will modify our notion of a good operation from \cref{kecon} as follows:

-\begin{defn} Suppose $G, H$ are 3-edge-connected, and internally 4-edge connected loopless graphs, with $G \succ _{im} H$.
-We define a {\it good operation} to be either a split at a vertex of degree $\geq 4$, or a deletion of an edge from $G$ which preserves 3-edge-connectivity, internal 4-edge-connectivity, and an immersion of $H$ in the resulting graph. \end{defn} \begin{lem} Suppose $G, H$ are as in Theorem $\ref{sp-thm2}$, and there is an edge $e$ such that $G \setminus e$ has an $H$-immersion.
-Then if $(G, H) \ncong (Q_3, K_4), (Q_3, K_2^3)$, a good operation exists. \end{lem} \begin{pf} Since deletion of $e$ is followed by suppression of any resulting vertices of degree two, $G\setminus e$ is clearly $3$-edge-connected.
-If deletion of $e$ does not preserve internal 4-edge-connectivity, then $e$ must be contributing to some $4$-edge-cut, $\delta (X)$, in which each side has either at least three vertices, or has two vertices which are not both of degree 3.
-We call such a cut an {\it interesting cut}.
+\begin{definition} Let $G$ and $H$ be 3-edge-connected and internally 4-edge-connected loopless graphs, with $G \succ H$.
+We define a \emph{good operation} to be either a split at a vertex of degree at least 4, or a deletion of an edge from $G$ which preserves 3-edge-connectivity, internal 4-edge-connectivity, and an immersion of $H$ in the resulting graph. \end{definition} \begin{lemma} Let $G$ and $H$ be as in \cref{sp-thm2}.
+Suppose there is an edge $e \in E(G)$ such that $G \setminus e$ has an $H$-immersion.
+If $(G, H) \ncong (Q_3, K_4), (Q_3, K_2^3)$, then a good operation exists. \end{lemma} \begin{proof} Since deletion of $e$ is followed by suppression of any resulting vertices of degree two, and as $G$ is internally 4-edge-connected, $G\setminus e$ is clearly $3$-edge-connected.
+If deletion of $e$ does not preserve internal 4-edge-connectivity, then $e$ must be contributing to some $4$-edge-cut $\delta (X)$ in which each side has either at least three vertices, or has two vertices which are not both of degree 3.
+We call such a cut an \emph{interesting cut}.